abulka/generator-electron-flask/README.md

     npm update generator-electron-flask -g

-## Scripts in `./bin` (Mac, Linux)
+## Scripts in `./bin` inside your newly created project

+These are a collection of handy bash and .bat scripts for building and running both flask and electron, in your new project.

+> These scripts assume that a local Python exists in the `./venv` directory root of your generated project.
+This Yoeman generator would have created that for you.

+You will need to add `bin` to your PATH, after which, you can invoke any script residing in ./bin from the root of your newly created project, e.g. by typing `runflask`.
+This will work for both Mac/Linux and Windows 10.
+In Windows 10 the `.bat` script will be found, not the bash script.

-Because these scripts call each other, you must have `./bin` in your PATH.
+Also, because some of these scripts call each other, you must have `./bin` in your PATH.

+### Mac, Linux

 Edit your `~/.bashrc` and add:

     export PATH="./bin:$PATH"

-> These scripts assume that a local Python exists in the `./venv` directory root of your generated project.
-This Yoeman generator would have created that for you.
+then start a fresh shell.

+### Windows 10

+Add `bin` to your 'Environment Variables / User variables for USER / Path' using the built in editor, which you can find by typing 'path' into the windows search bar and selecting 'Edit the system environment variables' menu item.

+> Ensure you close all running terminals and shells and open a fresh terminal.
+In 'Command Prompt' shell type `PATH` and ensure the relative path to bin has been added ok e.g. Notice the last entry below:

+    ...;bin;

 ### Meaning of 'exe'